JavaGT/javagrant.com/source/pages/resume/index.md

 # 👷 Employment and Volunteering
 ## 🧑‍🏫 Teaching Assistant
-I am a teaching assistant for the fantastic [COMMS 301 – Digital Communication and Practice ](https://artsfaculty.auckland.ac.nz/courses/?Subject=COMMS&Number=301&Year=2021) course at The University of Auckland with the amazing [Dr Ethan Plaut](http://www.ethanplaut.com/).
+I was a teaching assistant for the fantastic [COMMS 301 – Digital Communication and Practice ](https://artsfaculty.auckland.ac.nz/courses/?Subject=COMMS&Number=301&Year=2021) course at The University of Auckland with the amazing [Dr Ethan Plaut](http://www.ethanplaut.com/).
 As Teaching Assistant, I host lecture/tutorial format workshops, tutoring a large cohort of students on computer programming concepts and implementation.

+## 👨‍🏫 Graduate Teaching Assistant
+I am a graduate teaching assistant for the new [COMMS 103 – Digital Communication and Practice ](https://artsfaculty.auckland.ac.nz/courses/?Subject=COMMS&Number=103&Year=2022) course at The University of Auckland with the amazing [Dr Ethan Plaut](http://www.ethanplaut.com/).
+As a Graduate Teaching Assistant, I mark assignments, teach tutorials and run computer science labs for over sixty students.

 ## 🎈 MATES Mentoring
 Working with [The Great Potentials Foundation](https://www.greatpotentials.org.nz), I have helped various students from [Southern Cross Campus](https://southerncross.school.nz/) and [Auckland Girls Grammar School](http://www.aggs.school.nz/) with creative subjects and their transition from high school to tertiary education.
 Additionally, I've mentored year eight students at [Finlayson Park School](https://www.finlaysonpark.school.nz/) as part of the MATES Jr. programme.